Saibot393/perceptive/README.md

 ### Languages:

-The module contains an English, a German and a Chinese (thanks to Thousand (_thousand @Discord)) translation.
+The module contains an English, a German and a Chinese (thanks to Thousand (_thousand@Discord)) translation.
 If you want additional languages to be supported [let me know](https://github.com/Saibot393/perceptive/issues).

 ---